 If such textural beads encourage and remind us to pray…well then, what could be more lovely than that?

-Just a small word about prayer since it has been taking a beating lately in various social media spheres (for example, some folks conceive of prayer as the opposite of action).
+Just a small word about prayer since it often takes a beating in social media spheres (when folks too quickly equate prayer as the opposite of action).

 Autumn’s Reminders to Let Go

-Rather, it’s a very energetic, powerful, mysterious, and treasured rhythm in my life.
-While many of us tend to pray when we come to the end of our resources and require help, it is possible (though perhaps challenging) to live in prayer as Jesus and saints before us did.
+It is indeed energetic, powerful, mysterious, and rhythmic in my daily life.
+While many may pray when they reach the end of their resources and require help, it is possible (though perhaps challenging) to live in prayer as Jesus and saints before us did.

 Paul talks about it in Philippians as an emptying, which makes so much sense to me.
 As I grow older and wiser, I find that emptying myself (in meditation for example or prayer) is a powerful surrender.